OpenC3/cosmos/docs.openc3.com/docs/configuration/protocols.md

 | Response Polling Period      | Number of seconds to wait between polling for a response                                                                                                                                     | No       | 0.02                     |
 | Raise Exceptions             | Whether to raise exceptions when errors occur like timeouts or unexpected responses                                                                                                          | No       | false                    |

-### Preidentified Protocol
+### Preidentified Protocol (Internal)

 The Preidentified Protocol delineates packets using a custom COSMOS header.
-This Protocol is created to allow tools to connect and receive the entire packet stream.
+This internal Protocol was created to allow tools to connect and receive the entire packet stream.
 It can also be used to chain COSMOS instances together although that should rarely be needed with the new web native implementation.

 | Parameter    | Description                                                                                                                                                                                                                    | Required | Default                 |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- | ----------------------- |